jonaprieto/mini-hott/README.rst

 The only prerequisite is to have installed the latest version of `Agda <http://github.com/agda/agda>`__ and a text editor with Agda support, e.g., Emacs or Atom.
-Then, you can install the library as as usual after cloning the sources by running the following command.
+Then, you can install the library as usual after cloning the sources by running the following command.

 .. code:: bash

    $ git clone http://github.com/jonaprieto/mini-hott

-For newcomers, the easiest way to install a library is by using `agda-pkg <http://github.com/agda/agda-pkg>`__
+For newcomers, the easiest way to install a library is using `agda-pkg <http://github.com/agda/agda-pkg>`__
-Then, run one of the following commands to install it:
+You can run the following commands to install it:

 .. code:: bash

+   $ pip3 install agda-pkg
+   $ apkg init
    $ apkg install --github jonaprieto/mini-hott

 After installing the sources, just include in your code at the top the